xXDavisitoXx/OpenLDAP_Server_on_Debian13/README.md

 sudo ldapsearch -LLL -Y EXTERNAL -H ldapi:/// -b "olcDatabase={1}mdb,cn=config" olcMirrorMode
 ```

+## Activate TLS SALPS
+In a multi-master OpenLDAP environment, it is common practice to enable TLS using self-signed certificates from an internal CA

+* Create an internal CA.
+* Generate a certificate for each LDAP node.
+* Configure slapd to use TLS.
+* Restart and verify.
+* Configure replication to use ldaps:// or startTLS.
+* Distribute the CA certificate to all clients and LDAP nodes.

 ## 13 Install and configure LAM

 ### 13.1 Download and install Packet